The Lemnos Stele

 - Line A3

-- sialχweiz awiz is strongly reminiscent of Etruscan sealχls avils "forty years";
+- sialχweiz awiz is strongly reminiscent of Etruscan sealχls avils "forty years" or, according to others, "60 years";

 - Line A4